-- Mr H v Mr D (Mercantile Court, 2017; sole counsel).
-Currently representing the claimant in a dispute between businessmen about the funding of a game resort and farm in South Africa, which involves issues of contract formation and misrepresentation.
+- Mr H v Mr D (London Circuit Commercial Court, 2017-18; sole counsel).
+Representing the claimant in a dispute between businessmen about the funding of a game resort and farm in South Africa, which concerned issues of contract formation and misrepresentation.

 - Sidev Ltd v Bluemantle Ltd and Monde Developments Ltd (Mercantile Court, 2016-17; sole counsel).
 Represented the defendants in a dispute about a company’s entitlement to a bonus pursuant to an alleged oral agreement for work done on property development projects.
 Case settled after the claimant acceded to an order for security for costs and Marc succeeded in obtaining an order for expert evidence (which the claimant had contested) at a CMC.